isabella232/data-workbench.en-1/help/home/c-get-started/c-wktp-thumb-menu.md

 ---
 description: How to export, copy, and bookmark from the Worktop.
-seo-description: How to export, copy, and bookmark from the Worktop.
-seo-title: Using the Worktop thumbnail menu
 solution: Analytics
 title: Using the Worktop thumbnail menu
 topic: Data workbench